cypheroxide/cypheroxide/README.md

 <!--Welcome to my readme source!
 Glad to see you here.
 Some would say this was fun, but I only chose to do this because I was tired of a plain looking profile.
 In any case, thanks for stopping by-->

-<h3 align="center">Just another neighborhood hacker and junior Cybersecurity Operator, working all day and hacking the planet at night.
+<h3 align="center">Just another neighborhood hacker and Cybersecurity Operator, working all day and hacking the planet at night.
 I'm not a bad guy, though.
 I was gifted with eloquent speech and seem to use it for evil.
 I just like to break things so I have to figure out how to fix them.
 I swear! </h3>
 <div align="center">

 <h2 align="center">You can find me at these places.
-If you can't find me here, I'm probably going off-grid for awhile.</h2></div>
+If you can't find me here, I'm probably going offline for awhile.</h2></div>
 <p align="left">
    <a href="https://www.youtube.com/c/cypher-oxide?sub_confirmation=1">
          <img alt="youtube subscribers" title="Subscribe to my YouTube channel" src="https://custom-icon-badges.demolab.com/youtube/channel/subscribers/UCLEQ8FAo6qX86FZNUmrEgdA?color=%23E05D44&label=SUBSCRIBE&logo=video&logoColor=white&style=for-the-badge&labelColor=CE4630"/></a>